leodal/maskedAES/README.md

 * aesLike.h and aesLike.c : naive implementation of the unprotected cryptosystem
 * secureAESlike.h and secureAESlike.c : implementation of the cryptosystem protecting either linear part and Sbox
 * shares.c and shares.h : operations on protected values
-* sbox_tools.h and sbox_tools.c : conversion operations for sbox for Carlet et. al. counter-mesure
+* sbox_tools.h and sbox_tools.c : conversion operations for sbox in Carlet et. al. counter-mesure
 * test_*.c : tests for the above files

 How to use